cdn77/dicc/docs/user/01-intro-to-di.md

 make sense).
 The second thing is that it's generally a good idea to specify dependencies using _interfaces_, rather than depending on a specific implementation of that interface - so instead of depending on e.g.
-`EmailAlertSender`, you'd depend on something like `AlertSenderInterface`, and the `EmailAlertSender` class would implement this interface.
+`class EmailAlertSender`, you'd depend on something like `interface AlertSender`, and the `EmailAlertSender` class would implement this interface.

 **Next**: [Intro to DICC][1]